ChanceRbrts/Sodium_Room/brainstorm.md

 ## Walls that close and open up to something different (Not Started)
 A different version of the hidden chambers, perhaps?

-## Rooms that act different when illuminated in different light (Not Started) (MAIN MECHANIC: Next on TODO)
+## Rooms that act different when illuminated in different light (MAIN MECHANIC)
 This could be an interesting set of rooms to explore.

 ## Reset Rooms (Not Started)